operator-framework/operator-sdk/doc/sdk-cli-reference.md

 * `--from-version` string - Semantic version of CSV manifest to use as a base for a new version.
 * `--csv-config` string - Path to CSV config file.
 Defaults to deploy/olm-catalog/csv-config.yaml.
 * `--update-crds` Update CRD manifests in deploy/{operator-name}/{csv-version} using the latest CRD manifests.
-* `--crds-dir` string - Dir containing CRD manifests.
-Only valid with `--update-crds`.
-Defaults to deploy/crds.

 #### Example